Fight the Flu

 What medications should I take for the flu?

 A variety of non-prescription medicines can help relieve cold and flu symptoms.
-Some cold and flu medicines are not suitable for young children or pregnant/breastfeeding women, and those with other medical conditions or taking other medications.
+Some cold and flu medicines are not suitable for young children, pregnant or breastfeeding women, and those with other medical conditions or taking other medications.
 Always consult with your Amcal pharmacist for advice before taking any medication.
 Medicines that can help relieve cold and flu symptoms include:

 • Decongestants: Helpful for a blocked nose.
 Available as syrups, tablets, sprays, and drops.